 Natural menopause is the permanent ending of menstruation that is not brought on by any type of medical treatment.
 For women undergoing natural menopause, the process is gradual and is described in three stages:

-Menopause.
-Menopause is the point when a woman no longer has menstrual periods.
+- Menopause: Menopause is the point when a woman no longer has menstrual periods.
 At this stage, the ovaries have stopped releasing eggs and producing most of their estrogen.
-Menopause is diagnosed when a woman has gone without a period for 12 consecutive months.
+Menopause is diagnosed when a woman has gone without a menstrual period for 12 consecutive months.

-Postmenopause.
-These are the years after menopause.
-During this stage, menopausal symptoms, such as hot flashes, can ease for many women.
-But, as a result of a lower level of estrogen, postmenopausal women are at increased risk for a number of health conditions, such as osteoporosis and heart disease.
+- Postmenopause: This is the name given to the period of time after a woman has not bled for an entire year (the rest of your life after going through menopause).
+During this stage, menopausal symptoms, such as hot flashes, may ease for many women.
+However, some women continue to experience menopausal symptoms for a decade or longer after the menopause transition.
+As a result of a lower level of estrogen, postmenopausal women are at increased risk for a number of health conditions, such as osteoporosis and heart disease.
 Medication, such as hormone therapy and/or healthy lifestyle changes, may reduce the risk of some of these conditions.
 Since every woman's risk is different, talk to your doctor to learn what steps you can take to reduce your individual risk.

 What is premature menopause?

 Menopause, when it occurs between the ages of 45 and 55, is considered "natural" and is a normal part of aging.
 But, some women can experience menopause early, either as a result of a surgical intervention (such as removal of the ovaries) or damage to the ovaries (such as from chemotherapy).
 Menopause that occurs before the age of 45, regardless of the cause, is called early menopause.
 Menopause that occurs at 40 or younger is considered premature menopause.

 You may be transitioning into menopause if you begin experiencing some or all of the following symptoms: